Horze Nevada 1200D Winter Horse Turnout Blanket, Heavyweight, 400g

 Horze is a privately owned, initially Finnish equestrian products and supplies retailer.
 It is one of the biggest European equestrian retailers, having stores in all Scandinavian countries, Germany, France, Hungary, Malaysia and Russia.
 Horze also runs e-commerce for all countries in the European Union.

 Nevada is known for its libertarian laws.
 In 1940, with a population of just over 110,000 people, Nevada was by far the least-populated state, with less than half the population of the next least-populous state, Wyoming.
 However, legalized gambling and lenient marriage and divorce laws transformed Nevada into a major tourist destination in the 20th century.
 Nevada is the only U.S. state where prostitution is legal, though it is illegal in its most populated regions – Clark County (Las Vegas), Washoe County (Reno) and Carson City (which, as an independent city, is not within the boundaries of any county).
 The tourism industry remains Nevada's largest employer, with mining continuing as a substantial sector of the economy: Nevada is the fourth-largest producer of gold in the world.
-Nevada is the driest state, and over time, and influenced by climate change, droughts in Nevada have been increasing in frequency and severity, putting a further strain on Nevada's water security.
+Nevada is the driest state, and has been influenced by climate change, droughts in Nevada have been increasing in frequency and severity, putting a further strain on Nevada's water security.

 Turnout may refer to:

-• Turnout (ballet), a rotation of the leg which comes from the hips, causing the knee and foot to turn outward, away from the center of the body
+- Turnout (ballet), a rotation of the leg which comes from the hips, causing the knee and foot to turn outward, away from the center of the body

-• Turnout (film), a British film
+- Turnout (film), a British film

-• Voter turnout, the percentage of eligible voters who cast a ballot in an election
+- Voter turnout, the percentage of eligible voters who cast a ballot in an election

-• A lay-by, turnout or pullout
+- A lay-by, turnout or pullout

-• a place to pull off a road for parking
+- a place to pull off a road for parking

-• a rest area
+- a rest area

-• A passing place, turnout or pullout, a spot on a single track road where vehicles can pull over to let others pass
+- A passing place, turnout or pullout, a spot on a single track road where vehicles can pull over to let others pass

-• Railroad switch (US), turnout or set of points, a mechanical installation enabling trains to be guided from one railway track to another
+- Railroad switch (US), turnout or set of points, a mechanical installation enabling trains to be guided from one railway track to another

-• Coach (carriage) or carriage together with the horses, harness and attendants
+- Coach (carriage) or carriage together with the horses, harness and attendants

-• Bunker gear or turnout gear, the protective gear worn by firefighters
+- Bunker gear or turnout gear, the protective gear worn by firefighters

 Winter is the coldest and darkest season of the year in polar and temperate climates.
 It occurs after autumn and before spring.
 The tilt of Earth's axis causes seasons; winter occurs when a hemisphere is oriented away from the Sun.
 Different cultures define different dates as the start of winter, and some use a definition based on weather.